Standard Terms For The Supply Of Goods And/Or Services

 20.5 The Company shall give notice to the Customer of an event of force majeure within five (5) Business Days.

-performance of the obligation in question the Customer shall be entitled within thirty (30) days of receipt of notice of the force majeure event, to terminate these Standard
+20.6 If the event of force majeure is of such a nature that it will result in impossibility of performance of the obligation in question, the Customer shall be entitled, within thirty (30) days of receipt of notice of the force majeure event, to terminate these Standard Terms upon notice to the Company.

 20.7 If the event of force majeure is of such a nature that it will not result in impossibility of performance of the obligation in question but will merely delay the performance thereof, the Company giving notice of such event of force majeure shall be entitled to such extension of time in which to perform such obligation as may be reasonable in the circumstances, taking into account the interests of both Parties: provided that if the force majeure situation persists for a period in excess of ninety (90) days, the Customer shall be entitled upon notice to the other to terminate these Standard Terms.